-OK, I will admit to occasionally being impatient.
-But this EHV-1 stuff has pretty much pushed me over the edge.
-Assuming that you haven’t been living in a cave, or haven’t been enjoying some wonderful vacation in a remote location without internet access (they exist), by now, you’ve probably heard of the [horrible, deadly, awful, terrible] disease that pops up regularly around the United States, including one infamous incident that occurred at a cutting horse show in Ogden, Utah, starting about April 30, 2011.
+Assuming that you haven’t been living in a cave, or haven’t been enjoying some wonderful vacation in a remote location without internet access (they exist), by now, you’ve probably heard of EHV-1,. the [horrible, deadly, awful, terrible] disease that pops up regularly around the United States, including one infamous incident that occurred at a cutting horse show in Ogden, Utah, starting about April 30, 2011.

-I get it.
-So let’s discuss this and see if we can’t get you to calm down.
+So let’s discuss this and see if we can bring some calm to the concerned waters.

 EHV-1 stands for “Equine Herpes Virus-1.”
-It’s given the “1″ because there are several herpes viruses that affect horses (and I’m not going to talk about the other ones right now), and this one was apparently first in line when it came to giving out names.
-Other than that, the “1″ has no significance of which I am aware.
+It’s given the “1” because there are several herpes viruses that affect horses, and even several strains of EHV-1, including one in particular that seems to like the nervous system.
+This one was apparently first in line when it came to giving out names.
+Other than that, the “1” has no significance of which I am aware.

 Herpes viruses are arguably the most successful of all the viruses, if you measure success in terms of how many of them there are, and how many mammalian species are affected.
 There are herpes viruses of horses, and people, and dogs, and cats, and pigs, and cattle, and, for all I know, kangaroo, camels, and wombats, too.
 They are successful for two primary reasons.

 REASON ONE FOR THE SUCCESS OF HERPES VIRUSES – They usually don’t hurt the host very much.
 That’s right, most of the time, herpes viruses are unnoticed by the host.
-It doesn’t do a virus much good to go killing off its host – that’s one reason why you don’t see Ebola virus spreading rapidly around the world.
+It doesn’t do a virus much good to go killing off its host – that’s at least one reason why it’s thought that Ebola virus isn’t spreading rapidly around the world.
 If the host doesn’t live, the virus can’t spread.
 Mostly, herpes viruses don’t cause much fuss.
 They are sort of like the quiet family that lives in the dark house down the street, or in the apartment down the hall.
 If you didn’t know that they were there, you wouldn’t know that they were there.

 REASON TWO FOR THE SUCCESS OF HERPES VIRUSES – They have (very cleverly) figured out how to evade the body’s immune system.
 Once a horse (or wombat, etc.), gets infected with a herpes virus, the virus finds a nice home, usually in and around nerves.
 There, they stay nice and quiet (medical folk say latent), until some stress causes the virus to activate and start causing trouble.
 And the fact that they can evade the body’s immune system also means that, so far, nobody has been able to develop an really effective vaccine against them.